erdnapa/chia_helper_script/README.md

 # remote_harvester script
 -  chia_prepare.sh

-This will install Rclone & Chia on your VM
+Will install Python 3.7, Rclone & Chia on your Ubuntu 16.04 VM.
+Pretty basic stuff.
 -  chia_start.sh

-This will start Rclone & Chia Harvester on your VM.
-Rclone will cache your plots header (VFS Cache)
+Will mount Google Shared Drive with Rclone & start Chia Harvester.
+After Rclone finished cache your plots header (VFS Cache), will restart Chia Harvester once.
 -  chia_monitor.sh

-This script will loop and monitor your VFS Cache usage & Harvester status.
+Will loop and show VFS Cache usage & Harvester status.
 If no space left for VFS Cache, it will clean the VFS Cache and restart Chia Harvester.

 # plot_uploader script
 -  rclone_upload.sh